lawinslow/blog/_posts/2023/2023-03-09-in-slack-problems-worth-solving.md

 {: .large}
 Slack search lives in the 90's.
 This is a problem for many.

-Disclaimer: I'm going to use "Slack" as a synonym for Teams, Slack, Mattermost, Discord (the chat part) and other Slack-like chat collaboration derivatives.
+**Note**: I'm going to use "Slack" as a synonym for Teams, Slack, Mattermost, Discord (the chat part) and other Slack-like chat collaboration derivatives.
 Slack was the first breakout success in this space.